Pennsylvania Court Records

 PennsylvaniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in Pennsylvania?
+What Do You Do If You Are On Trial For a Crime in Pennsylvania?

-What Percentage of Criminal Cases go to Trial in Pennsylvania?
+What Percentage of Criminal Cases Go to Trial in Pennsylvania?

 From January 1, 2018, through December 31, 2018, 247,955 cases were available for processing.
-Out of these cases, 156,546 were new cases, and 171,690 cases in total were processed.
+Of these, 156,546 were new cases, and 171,690 cases were processed.

 Of the processed cases, 66.4% were guilty plea cases, and 6.4% were dismissed or withdrawn statewide.
-Dismissed or withdrawn cases are those where the case against a defendant was withdrawn or charges dismissed.
+Dismissed or withdrawn instances are those where the case against a defendant was withdrawn or charges were dismissed.
 It also includes cases where the prosecution chooses not to proceed with a case.
-18.4% of processed cases were diversionary disposition.
+18.4% of processed cases were diversionary dispositions.
 These are cases where a defendant is admitted into an Accelerated Rehabilitative Disposition (A.R.D.), a pre-trial probationary program.
 Upon successful completion, the defendant may petition the court to have the charges filed against them dismissed.

 When does a Criminal Defendant Have the Right to a Trial?